stevefarra/ec-stingy/algorithm/README.md

 Our final consideration is the value of $\theta$ in the threshold computation.
 The paper this algorithm is based upon states that *$\theta$ could be one-fourth of the statistical mean of the output of the low-pass filter*, and they go on to use a pre-determined value calculated on their expansive database.
 Because we don't have this luxury, we leverage the fact that our second low-pass filter uses a large enough window size that the difference between its output and the true mean of the signal is negligible so we can set $\theta = l_2[i] / 4$ and compute it in real time.

 ### Idea graveyard
+**More rigorous testing:**

-**FIR Notch filter**:
+**FIR Notch filter:**

-**Employ a state machine**: the current real-time program uses nested `if`-statements to ensure delays between cascaded filters and carry out the peak detection logic.
+**Employ a state machine:** the current real-time program uses nested `if`-statements to ensure delays between cascaded filters and carry out the peak detection logic.
 A single state machine would increase code legibility and make debugging an easier task.

-**Replace linear buffers with a deque**: the current implementation uses arrays as signal buffers that get shifted every sampling period once they're full.
+**Replace linear buffers with a deque:** the current implementation uses arrays as signal buffers that get shifted every sampling period once they're full.
 However, only 5 operations are needed to compute any filter in the R-peak detection algorithm:

   - `peek_front()`
   - `pop_front()`